HB-SP-P/PX4-user_guide_Holybro_sp/en/flight_controller/pixhawk6c_mini.md

 **Normal Operation Maximum Ratings**

-Under these conditions all power sources will be used in this order to power the system:
+Under these conditions, all power sources will be used in this order to power the system:

 1. **POWER1** inputs (4.9V to 5.5V)
 1. **USB** input (4.75V to 5.25V)

 **Absolute Maximum Ratings**

-Under these conditions the system will not draw any power (will not be operational), but will remain intact.
+Under these conditions, the system will not draw any power (will not be operational), but will remain intact.

 1. **POWER1** inputs (operational range 4.1V to 5.7V, 0V to 10V undamaged)
 1. **USB** input (operational range 4.1V to 5.7V, 0V to 6V undamaged)